NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 Run your workflow again and check the `results/` directory.
 At this point you should have three symbolic links there: `a.upper.txt`, `b.upper.txt` and `a_b.txt`.

+As our channels become more complicated it is useful to actually check out what's inside them: you can do this using the `view()` operator.

+* Add the following to your workflow definition (on a new line) and execute the
+  workflow: `ch_input.view()`.
+What do you see?

+* Do the same for the (1) raw and (2) collected output of the `CONVERT_TO_UPPER_CASE` process.
+How are they different?

 > **Quick recap** <br>
 > In this section we've learnt: